YuukiFST/Personal-LLM-Guide/README.md

 ## Rule 7 – IDEs, Tooling, and User Knowledge Matter

-**I've observed that** LLM performance can vary significantly depending on the IDE or tool being used.
-Some companies, in my opinion, deliberately limit model capabilities to reduce costs, while others fail to use high-quality system prompts for their LLM integrations.
+LLM performance can vary significantly depending on the IDE or tool being used.
+Some companies deliberately limit model capabilities to reduce costs, while others fail to use high-quality system prompts for their LLM integrations.

-This is why, **based on my testing**, in some IDEs, such as Antigravity, **Claude Opus 4.5 may appear weaker** compared to its performance in tools like Cursor.
-I believe the difference is not necessarily the model itself, but how it is configured, constrained, and prompted.
+This is why in some IDEs, such as Antigravity (Google's AI-powered IDE), **Claude Opus 4.5 is demonstrably weaker** compared to its performance in tools like Cursor.
+The difference is not the model itself, but how it is configured, constrained, and prompted by the platform.

 **In my view**, if you do not understand what computing and mathematics are capable of, or how to apply them, you will not know how to ask the LLM the right questions.
 As a result, you will consistently generate simple, limited applications with poor optimization and multiple security gaps.